Adityadamen/Adityadamen/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a Web Dev Project
+- ⏳ I am constantly learning and keep myself updated with the latest technologies in AI.
-- 🌱 I’m currently learning more about Next JS
+- 🌱 I’m currently learning more about Natural language processing and Data Structure
+- 🤔 My interests are in Data Science, Web Development, Data Structure and in Embedded Systems.
-- 👯 I’m looking to collaborate with other Full Stack Developers
+- 👯 I’m looking to collaborate with other full stack developer
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play Cricket 🏏